Shanu-Priya-ds/event-manager-backend/README.md

    npm start
    ```

-   The server will start on `http://localhost:5000`
+   The server will start on `http://localhost:5000` (or the port specified in your .env file)

+## Deployment

+The backend is deployed on Render at: **https://event-manager-backend-hhfs.onrender.com**

+### Environment Variables for Deployment
+Ensure the following environment variables are set in your deployment platform:
+- `PORT`: Server port (default: 3080)
+- `MONGO_URI`: MongoDB connection string
+- `JWTSECRET`: JWT secret key for token generation
+- `FRONTEND_URL`: URL of the frontend application

 ## API Endpoints